khaleelibrahim429/CRUDSample/README.md

     - Dockerfile
     - docker-compose.yaml

    b.
-To start the application : `docker compose up --build`
+To start the application : Open the terminal and run  `docker compose up --build`

    c.
-To stop the application : `docker compose down`
+To stop the application : Run `docker compose down`

-Once the above steps are completed, use POSTMAN to run below mentioned APIs.
+Once the above steps are completed, use POSTMAN to run below APIs.

 REST APIs Endpoints